ElektraInitiative/PermaplanT/scraper/README.md

 npm run start
 ```

-As an additional step the script will also lookup the german common name through Wikidata API and store it under the column `Column Name DE` in the `detail.csv` file.
+As an additional step, the script will also look up the german common name through Wikidata API and store it under the column `Column Name DE` in the `detail.csv` file.

 There will be several CSV files generated in the `data` directory: